 By enrolling in TSA PreCheck, travelers get to skip the normal shoes-off liquids-out slow-moving standard airport security screening.
 Instead, you use a dedicated security lane where you just plop your bags on the belt and walk through a normal metal detector.

-Clear Security in Under 5 Minutes
+Clear security in under 5 minutes

-Over 200 Airports with TSA PreCheck
+Over 200 airports with TSA PreCheck

-How to Get TSA PreCheck
+How to get TSA PreCheck

 TSA PreCheck is available to U.S. citizens, nationals, and legal permanent residents.
 All you need to do to enroll is take 5 minutes to fill out and submit an online application.
 Then, you'll schedule a background check appointment at one of 380+ enrollment centers where you will be fingerprinted.
-Assuming you successfully complete your background check, you will be enrolled in the TSA PreCheck program within a couple of weeks.
+Assuming you successfully complete your background check, you will be enrolled in the PreCheck program within a couple of weeks.

 Once you are enrolled, you will be assigned a Known Traveler Number, which can be added to your frequent flyer accounts and/or air travel reservations so that airlines are aware of your membership.
-This will allow participating airlines to add a TSA PreCheck indicator on your boarding pass.
+This will allow participating airlines to add a PreCheck indicator on your boarding pass.
 That will allow you to use the PreCheck security lines at participating airports.

-Even better, you can get this application fee refunded if you charge the application fee to one of dozens of credit cards.
+Even better, you can get this application fee refunded if you charge the application fee to one of the dozens of credit cards.
 We will show you how further down in this post.
 So, don't head over to the PreCheck application page quite yet!

-Is Global Entry a Better Alternative?
+Is Global Entry Better Than PreCheck?

 If you fly internationally at least once within a 5-year period, Global Entry membership is likely the better choice.
 However, there are fewer Global Entry enrollment centers, so it can be harder for some travelers to enroll in Global Entry.
-If you're an infrequent international traveler, enrolling in TSA PreCheck may be the more practical option.
+If you're an infrequent international traveler, enrolling in PreCheck may be the more practical option.

 TSA PreCheck Participating Airlines